SpenceKonde/DxCore/README.md

 Choose "Serial Port and 4.7k" from the Tools -> Programmer menu, and select the Serial Port from the Tools -> Port menu.

-**WARNING** - presently this is not working for "burn bootloader" for optiboot board definitions (it reports success, but only fuses are set, the bootloader is not written). we are working to resolve this issue and will release 1.3.2 when a fix is available.

 Note that this does not give you serial monitor - you need to connect a serial adapter the normal way for that (I suggest using two, along with an external serial terminal application).
 This technique works with those $1 CH340 serial adapters from ebay, aliexpress, etc. Did you accidentally buy some that didn't have a DTR pin broken out, and so weren't very useful with the Pro Minis you hoped to use them with?

 ### Serial adapter requuirements
 Almost any cheaper-than-dirt serial adapter can be use d for pyupdi style programer, as long as you take care to avoid these pitfalls:
 1: The FTDI FT232, (both the genuine ones, and the fakes) are known to be SLOW.
 It looks like they wait for more data to come to send it all at once more "efficiently"?
-2. Many serial adapters have a resistor, typically between 1k and 2.2l in series with their TX line; If yours has one, just reduce the value of the resistor between Tx and Tx by about that much.
+2. Many serial adapters have a resistor, typically between 1k and 2.2k in series with their TX line; If yours has one, just reduce the value of the resistor between Tx and Tx by about that much.
 3. Some serial adapters have a dedicated LED to indicate receiving.
 While some fancy chips have an I/O pin that drives the RX led (the FT232 has that feature I think), a cheap adapter with an RX just put an LED and resistor on the RX line.
 The load from an LED on the UPDI line will overwhelm any signal and prevent communication.
 Detecting teceiv

 **Note:** These are the requirements for programming through the UPDI pin using the serial adapter; these are not the requirements for programming through a bootloader installed on the chip; that is covered below.